 In 2009, the Company filed a general unsecured creditor's claim against Lehman Brothers, Inc. for \$45.3 million related to its rejection of a lease at 399 Park Avenue in New York City.
-On January 10, 2014, the trustee for the liquidation of Lehman Brothers allowed the Company's claim in the amount of \$45.2 million.
-Similar claims have recently been quoted privately within a range of \$0.42 to \$0.45 per \$1.00 of claim.
-The Company is currently evaluating whether to attempt to sell the claim or wait until the trustee distributes proceeds from the Lehman estate.
-There can be no assurance as to the timing or amount of potential income, if any, that may ultimately be realized on the claim, whether by sale to a third party or by distribution from the trustee, and accordingly, the Company is disclosing this as a gain contingency.
+On January 10, 2014, the trustee for the liquidation of the business of Lehman Brothers allowed the Company's claim in the amount of \$45.2 million.
+Recently, claims of similar priority were quoted privately within a range of \$0.40 to \$0.41 per \$1.00 of claim.
+The Company was notified on July 30, 2014 that the bankruptcy court approved the trustee's motion to make an initial interim distribution to holders of claims as of July 15, 2014.
+The Company will continue to evaluate whether to attempt to sell the claim or wait until the trustee distributes proceeds from the Lehman estate.

+Given the inherent uncertainties in bankruptcy proceedings, there can be no assurance as to the timing or amount of potential proceeds, if any, that the Company may ultimately realize on the claim, whether by sale to a third party or by one or more distributions from the trustee.
+Accordingly, the Company has not recorded any estimated recoveries associated with this gain contingency within its consolidated financial statements at June 30, 2014.